Every reason to switch to T-Mobile.

 Who can take advantage of this offer?

-Businesses who are currently under a postpaid contract or a device payment plan, and have an account in good standing with any qualifying domestic carrier.
+Businesses who are currently under a postpaid contract or a phone payment plan, and have an account in good standing with any domestic carrier.
 You can check if you've already redeemed this offer here.

-Can I be reimbursed for both an ETF and a device payment plan balance?
+Can I be reimbursed for both an ETF and a phone payment plan balance?

-If you have an account with multiple numbers, some having an ETF and some with a payment plan balance, you can submit them all and T-Mobile will reimburse up to $650 per line for the first five lines and $100 for lines six and beyond.
-However, if you have one line with both charges, you can only request reimbursement for the ETF charge or the device payment balance.
+If you have an account with multiple numbers, some having an ETF and some with a payment plan balance, you can submit them all and T-Mobile will reimburse up to $650 per line for the first give lines and $300 for lines six and beyond.
+However, if you have one line with both charges, you can only request reimbursement for the ETF charge or the phone payment balance.

 What is an "ETF"?